 Experiment to See Which Novel Writing Ideas Can Fly

-In truth, the experimental phase is when you start writing the novel.
-Just like the test drive is when you start driving the car.
+In truth, the experimental phase is when you start writing the novel — just like the test drive is when you start driving the car.
 But you haven’t committed yet.
 You’re still open to the idea that this is not for you.
-This might seem like I’m nitpicking over semantics but you’ll find that discarding partially written novels wears on you after a while.
-If you play around with your story with the understanding that you’re experimenting and things don’t work out, you can always walk away without feeling guilty or like you gave up.
+This might seem like I’m nitpicking over semantics, but you’ll find that discarding partially written novels wears on you after a while.
+If you play around with your story with the understanding that you’re experimenting, and if things don’t work out, you can always walk away without feeling guilty or like you gave up.
 Go back to your idea stash, and start tooling around with the next one.

 Writing Your Novel

 At this point, you’ve already started writing your novel.
 But suddenly, you’re not just writing a novel.
 You’re deeply, passionately, obsessively writing your novel.
 If a couple of weeks go by and you haven’t had time to write, you miss your characters.
 When you get stuck on a scene, you simply work on some other part of the story because you’re so obsessed.
 You have to fight the urge to tell everyone about how the story is coming along.
 Your trusted buddy, whom you bounce ideas off of, is starting to think you’re taking it all too seriously.
 “Maybe you should watch some television a couple nights a week,” he says, looking concerned.

 This is a story that’s captured your full attention.
 And that’s a good sign that it will capture the attention of readers.